slerman12/Help-me/2-Opposing-views.md

 >
 > I recall the prayer included the word "vitzivanu," but it was longer and ended differently than [this one](https://doingjewish.blog/2022/02/18/the-shabbat-candle-lighting-blessing-and-calling-on-the-ancestors-for-connection-and-wisdom/#:~:text=Baruch%20ata%20Adonai%2C%20Eloheinu%20Melech,commandment%20of%20lighting%20Shabbat%20candles.).
 Her dad (who did this of his and that inpatient's own accord) was actually Christian but he knew I was Jewish and the prayer he brought was Hebrew.
 Later, he came to visit that woman again, where he wanted me to recite it in front of him, and I did, from memory, as they'd wanted.
 >
-> - They let me out after about two weeks.
+> - They let me out after about two weeks, on October 17.
 >
 > In that hospitalization, I learned a tongue trick that I'm still impressed with myself by that allowed me to circumvent any medications, even though the nurses made you open your mouth and stick your tongue out both above and below.
 I got damn fast at making the switch of the pill from under my tongue to roof of my mouth.
 I'm gonna add an exclamation point, because that was worthy of some awe: !.
 Oh no, I sense a judgemental reader looming.
 Hello judgemental reader.
 Try 12 - 2.5 mg of Ativan every day for >6 months and then come back to me with your judgements.
 But to emphasize, they literally made you show your mouth above your tongue and below, and somehow I flipped the medications fast enough to keep both "ahhhh"s from betraying my dexterous deceit / sleight of hand.
 >